CroXY3D/CroXY/README.md

 CroXY is fully open source with .STP files provided.
 Please check the license (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International) before modifying or deriving from CroXY.
 Commercial use or sale of CroXY derived designs is prohibited without approval.

 # MEDIA

+The images are quite old.
+Will update soon.

 [Video of CroXY](https://youtu.be/Kx4VfzS_V6c)